Mord3rca/gamma-launcher/README.md

 Afterwards, you will need to start Mod Organizer and set Anomaly Path (launcher can't do that ... yet.)

+Additionally, you may use the `full-install` command to update an existing installation.

 ### Remove ReShade

 This will do remove ReShade based on [this guide](https://reshade.me/forum/general-discussion/4398-howto-uninstall-reshade)